generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 5. **IEntity&lt;TPk&gt;**: An interface for your Entities so FastCRUD GetKey works in Repositories.
 To use this your table / entity should always have and Id column as Pk in what every type you like (its a generic :-).
 6. **IRepositoryBase** (and RepositoryBase&lt;TEntity&gt; abstraction):	This is a vanilla base repository, you can use it if you do not want to use Dapper or Dapper.FastCRUD and/or IEntity interface.
 It includes an protected method to set the dialect which you will need to do, if not using FastCRUD without the IEntity interface.

-So far added examples om Castle.Windsor, StructureMap, Ninjet injection.
+So far added examples om Castle.Windsor, StructureMap, Ninjet injection, Unity and Autofac.

 ## Code examples